tethysplatform/tethys/docs/glossary.rst

     dataset service
     dataset services
         A dataset service is a web service external to Tethys Platform that can be used to store and publish file-based datasets (e.g.: text files, Excel files, zip archives, other model files).
+See the :doc:`./tethys_api/dataset_services` for more information.

     virtual environment
     Python virtual environment